RosettaCommons/demos/tutorials/install_build/install_build.md

 > tar -xvzf rosetta[releasenumber].tar.gz
 ```

 Unfortunately, currently there is no support for the whole Rosetta on Windows.
 [Dual booting](https://en.wikipedia.org/wiki/Multi-booting) or [virtual machines](https://en.wikipedia.org/wiki/Virtual_machine) running Linux/MacOS are options.
+Using [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) is also a possibility.

 # Compiling Rosetta